dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/user-guide/index.md

 ### Why can't I use my camera?

-If you open the web page as `file:///` or `http://` , the camera may not work.
-The following error will show in the browser console:
+If you open the web page as `file:///` or `http://` , the camera may not work and you see the following error in the browser console:

 > [Deprecation] getUserMedia() no longer works on insecure origins.
 To use this feature, you should consider switching your application to a secure origin, such as HTTPS.
 See https://goo.gl/rStTGz for more details.